Child, adolescents and young adults

 There is a range of support and information available for families when a young person is diagnosed with cancer during and after treatment.

-cancer+ can assist young people, family members, friends, health professionals and the wider community with:
+The Under 25s program can assist young people, family members, friends, health professionals and the wider community with:

 - Guidance on the range of community services available to assist young people affected by cancer and their families;